Podcast Recap: Leading Organizational Transformation

-15Five’s Director of Transformational Services, Emily Diaz, and Chief Performance Officer, Jon Greenawalt, have decades of experience training teams in core professional competencies and guiding leaders to build successful organizations.
+15Five’s Vice President of Transform Coaching, Emily Diaz, and Senior Vice President of Customer Transformation, Jon Greenawalt, have decades of experience training teams in core professional competencies and guiding leaders to build successful organizations.

-What’s next in the world of organizational performance incorporates intuitive software, with Transformational Services and ongoing manager education.
-With this trifecta, employees and managers form new habits and skills that leads to high-performing and healthy organizations.
-Beyond managing performance, leaders can transform their teams in a way that result in lasting positive change.
+What’s next in the world of organizational performance incorporates intuitive software, with transformational manager education and coaching.
+With this trifecta, employees and managers form new habits and skills that lead to high-performing and healthy organizations.
+Beyond managing performance, leaders can transform their teams in a way that results in lasting positive change.

 Professional services are usually about helping companies succeed with a (software) product.
 These do provide help with how people use the software to improve their work and possibly even to contribute more.
 But that’s largely a transactional process.
-With Transformational Services, managers and leaders are taken through a process where they permanently change their mindset and behaviors in order to thrive.
+With 15Five Transform, managers and leaders are taken through a process where they permanently change their mindset and behaviors in order to thrive.

 This is often hard work.
 It begins with a desire to grow and from there, a thorough examination of old practices and mindsets.
 Hard truths will be confronted.
 People will stretch beyond the familiar.
 But in the end, when people realize that work can be a source of satisfaction and personal growth, they’ll build a better business environment.